nearform/autopsy/Readme.md

 context from the kernel to application layers.

-Some rather clever people wrote a debugging module called `mdb_v8` that allows introspection of node core dumps - i.e. JavaScript stack and heap analysis.
+Some rather clever people wrote a debugging module called `mdb_v8` that allows introspection of node core dumps from a high level (e.g. inspecting closure scope) to a low level (e.g. memory addresses).

 It turns out that `mdb` can analyse Linux core files as well as SmartOS core files.
 We just have provide the core file